Samaritan Health Services: Samaritan Albany General Hospital

-It is accredited by the Joint Commission on Accreditation of Health Care Organizations (JCAHO).
+It is accredited by Det Norske Veritas (DNV).

 Samaritan Lebanon Community Hospital

-Samaritan Lebanon Community Hospital (44.5511°N 122.9076°W) is a 25-bed critical access care facility at 525 N. Santiam Hwy, Lebanon, Oregon, United States.
-It provides services to eastern Linn County.
+Samaritan Lebanon Community Hospital (44.5511°N 122.9076°W) is a 25-bed critical access level IV trauma center facility at 525 N. Santiam Hwy, Lebanon, Oregon, United States.
+It provides services to Lebanon and eastern Linn County since 1917.
+Lebanon Community Hospital employees a staff of 1,044 with 150 volunteers as of 2022.
+During 2022, LCH served 1,389 inpatients, had 21,768 emergency department visits, performed 2,347 surgeries, and delivered 255 babies.
+In addition, LCH performed 62,958 imaging procedures.

 This facility is accredited by the Det Norske Veritas (DNV).

+Heliport

+The Lebanon Community Hospital Heliport is located at the hospital.